EtienneDx/git-mentor/gmt-cdk/README.md

 # Gmt Cdk

 This project contains the infrastructure definition for the GMT project.
-It provides acces to 2 stacks, one holding the required resources for development only and one holding the full infrastructure to deploy the project.
+It provides access to two stacks, one holding the required resources for development only and one holding the full infrastructure to deploy the project.
 This separation is likely to evolve, for example to provide a staging environment.
 We might also decide to move to a managed service for which all the infrastructure will be managed by us and not by the client.